petrfilip/apache-virtualhosts-manager/README.md

 ===========

 Bash Script to allow create or delete apache virtual hosts on Ubuntu on a quick way.

-This script also support SSL, it means HTTPS is available.
+This script also supports SSL, it means HTTPS is available.

 ## Installation ##